 May 2007, CDC reported on voyage May 19 to 26, a Norovirus outbreak affected 177 passengers (out of 2331, or 7,6%) and 7 crew (out of 1100, or 0,7%).
 The ship operated on 7-day Seattle to Alaska roundtrip itinerary.

 On December 27, 2006, engine problems resulted in an ~4 hours late arrival in call port Acapulco Mexico.

 May 2006, CDC reported on the voyage May 14 to 21, a Norovirus outbreak (gastrointestinal illness) infected 115 passengers (out of 2388, or 4,8%) and 12 crew (out of 1063, or 1,1%).
-All sick suffered from Noro virus symptoms (vomiting, diarrhea) and were quarantined to their cabins for 48 hours.
+All sick suffered from Norovirus symptoms (vomiting, diarrhoea) and were quarantined to their cabins for 48 hours.
 Of those, 7 passengers were offloaded in call port Skagway AK.
-The ship was on 7-day Alaskan cruise from homeport Seattle WA.
+The ship was on a 7-day Alaskan cruise from homeport Seattle WA.

 On November 22, 2005, the Mexican Riviera cruise itinerary from homeport Los Angeles was revised due to propulsion issues (damaged Azipod bearings).
 The original itinerary (Acapulco, Ixtapa, Vallarta, Cabo) was changed to Manzanillo, Vallarta, Mazatlan, Cabo.
 The revised itinerary was operated until the vessel entered drydock in 2006 (March 8).
 Booked passengers were compensated with US$100 in onboard credit per cabin.